Bernier, Perry lead Ducks past Blackhawks 1-0

 Bernier had to come up with a sprawling pad save in Artemi Panarin and close-in stop on Jonathan Toews with Crawford on the bench for an extra attacker in the final 1:40.

-NOTES: With Gibson out, Bernier was backed up by Jhonas Enroth. .
+NOTES: Bernier matched his career high for most saves in a shutout, when he blanked Dallas while with the Toronto Maple Leafs on Dec.
+23, 2014.
+With Gibson out, Bernier was backed up by Jhonas Enroth. ...
 Jeff Glass backed up Crawford for a third game.
 Scott Darling is recovering from an upper-body injury. ...
 Anaheim's Logan Shaw played in his 100th NHL game. ...
 With Hjalmarsson and Oduya in the lineup, Ds Michal Kempny and Michal Rozsival were scratched. ...
 Ducks F Antoine Vermette served the ninth game of a 10-game suspension for slashing linesman Shandor Alphonso.
 He's eligible to return when Anaheim hosts Washington on Sunday.

 UP NEXT